hpe-dev-incubator/hpe-dev-portal/content/blog/use-redfish-and-ipv6-to-find-lost-servers.md

 and inverting the universal/local bit of the MAC address.
 Refer to Appendix A of
 <a href="https://datatracker.ietf.org/doc/html/rfc4291" target="_blank">RFC 4291</a> for more detail.

-The following two examples retrieves the EUI-64 link local address of a dedicated iLO 6 network port, its MAC address and the value of the `RFC7217Enabled` property.
+The following two examples retrieve the EUI-64 link local address of a dedicated iLO 6 network port, its MAC address and the value of the `RFC7217Enabled` property.
 Notice the `FF:FE` string in the link local address and the similarity between the identifier and the